 How to Become a Psychologist in West Virginia

 If you’re considering learning and practicing psychology nestled in the beautiful mountains of West Virginia, you’ll be happy to know that there is a decent job market.
-Work Force WV estimates that the growth rate for psychology jobs between the years of 2010 and 2020 is about 6%.
+O*NET, a website sponsored by the US Department of Labor, estimates that the growth rate for clinical, counseling, and school psychology jobs between the years of 2020 and 2030 is about 18%.
 This means that you will have a fairly good shot at finding a job and most employers will offer competitive pay.

 If you plan to become a school psychologist, the doctoral degree rule doesn’t apply to you.
 You will need to earn a Bachelor’s Degree or a Certificate of Advance Study in a program with psychology as the core curriculum.
 You will then need to fulfill the remaining requirements of the state of West Virginia.

 |School Programs||Average Education Length||Choosing Online or Campus|

 |1.
 Earn a Bachelor's Degree||View Programs||4 Years||Online or Campus|

 |2.
 Earn A Master's Degree||View Programs||2 Additional Years||Online or Campus|

 |3.
 Earn a PHD or PsyD||View Programs||2-4 Additional Years||Online or Campus|

 A doctoral degree can take anywhere from 2-4 additional years (after obtaining a Master's Degree) to earn.
 The length of time it takes will depend on how much education you currently have as well as which program you choose.
 Many programs will include internships or supervised residencies, which will count toward your supervised professional experience requirement.
 Read more WV psychology degrees and school programs.

 Supervised Professional Experience Requirements for a Psychologist